Skip to main content

 I said we lived 'on' South Arbury at the beginning of this post.
 Why?
 Well, we didn't refer to living 'in Arbury'.
 We lived on the Arbury Estate - which was - and, logically, still is - a large area of housing between Carlton Way and King's Hedges Road.
 We would say we lived 'on the Arbury'.
 Some people still say that.

 There was a lady called Mrs Pettit next door to us in Cunningham Close, and she had spaniels - used to breed them.
 She was lovely, always had a kind word for us kids.
-And there was a lady called Doreen next-door-but-one from us who was an agent for a mail order catalogue.
+And there was a lady called Doreen a few doors down from us who was an agent for a mail order catalogue.
 That's how a lot of people made purchases in those days - paying a small amount every week.
 My mother would often ask Doreen to 'bring the catalogue round'.

 We shopped at Arbury Court, at Bishop's supermarket, and at what we pronounced 'Yarrer's' (Yarrow's) grocer's and butcher's in Carlton Way, and bought Black Jacks and Fruit Salads at what we pronounced 'Stopsiz' (David Stops, newsagent) next door.